truenas/middleware/docs/userguide/truenas_directoryservice.rst

 Kerberos Realms
 ---------------

-Beginning with TrueNAS® 9.3, a default Kerberos realm is created for the local system.  :menuselection:`Directory Service --> Kerberos Realms` can be used to view and add Kerberos realms.
+TrueNAS® 9.3 creates a default Kerberos realm is created for the local system.  :menuselection:`Directory Service --> Kerberos Realms` can be used to view and add Kerberos realms.
 If the network contains a KDC, click the "Add kerberose realm" button to add the Kerberos realm.
 This configuration screen is shown in Figure 9.5a.